min-5214/min-5214.github.io/index.md

 layout: default
 ---
 # Welcome to My Website
 Hello there!
-I'm documenting my intensive 5-week winter journey into **Neural Networks** and **Math-to-Text LLM Optimization**.
+Welcome to my site!

-I am currently working as an undergraduate research intern while simultaneously taking a graduate-level course on Deep Learning.
+I am currently in a winter semester working as an undergraduate research intern while taking a course on Neural Networks.

 ## 2025-Winter Semester Timeline